lucydot/slides/README.md

 # slides
-A repository for my academic and outreach talk slides
+A repository for my talk slides, generated using reveal-md.
+Static site built locally on gh-pages branch.

 ### image credits